Happy Labor Day Middlesex County!

 Labor Day, at its core, is designed to provide a day of rest for working men and women.
 I would be remiss if I did not acknowledge every single one of these individuals.

 The Chamber’s far-reaching membership, 2,370 businesses that employ nearly 50,000 people, allows me to observe the outstanding diversity in the Middlesex County workforce.
 The men and women of the Middlesex community not only provide the economic productivity that allows us to maintain a high standard of living, but they give back each and every day, and provide a great example for our young people.

 Despite the many differences in occupations, there is a definite common denominator among those in our county and statewide workforce: everyone works hard.
 A job in any field requires a personal commitment and a lot of time and effort.
 Enjoy your Labor Day Middlesex County, but let us not forget our fellow citizens who are currently looking for work.
 We are still in a challenging economic time, and we are all in it together.

 Now that we have reached Labor Day, the Chamber is ready to kick into high gear.
 Our geographically based divisions will begin meeting on a monthly basis, and our events and programs will become even more active.
 The Chamber will be rolling out some very exciting initiatives in the next couple of months, and I will be sure to keep everyone informed as we move forward.

-We are looking forward to an exciting Grand Opening event on Wednesday of this week as Papa John’s Pizza will soon be opening in Metro Square.
-I would like to officially welcome Jay and Faith Hamilton, and the entire Papa John’s team to Middletown.
+I was happy to attend a great Grand Opening event on Wednesday of last week as Papa John’s Pizza officially opened in Metro Square.
+I would like to once again welcome Jay and Faith Hamilton, and the entire Papa John’s team to Middletown.

 For more information on Chamber events and activities, please contact Jeff Pugliese at firstname.lastname@example.org.